finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Eric Schwitzgebel**

 So you could imagine, or you can make it less extreme than that, right?
-He would value his life at 1% of the value of your life,
+He would value his life at 1% of the value of your life.

-**Fin**

-right?

-**Eric Schwitzgebel**

 So he'd kill himself to save your finger, but he wouldn't kill yourself himself to save a momentary scratch of your finger, right?
 Or something like that, right?
 So if Jeeves is otherwise as capable of all the good stuff, whatever the good stuff is that humans are capable of.
 Then that seems like an inappropriate degree of deference and an inappropriate amount of self-respect.
-Of course, it's not Jeeves'fault.
+Of course, it's not Jeeves' fault.
 It's the programmer's fault, right?
 So there's an ethical failure in the design of a system that

 **Fin**